Hardiness and Grit

 Without purpose, one may not be able to carry on their interest for a long time.
 Hence it is essential to identify how their work is connected to their own well-being, as well as the well-being of others.

 Hope helps us see our ultimate concern through to the end.
 Grit loses when we are unable to get back up after a setback.
 But when we get back up, it prevails.

-Here, too, any counseling or psychotherapy strives to help people acquire or strengthen 'hardy' or 'gritty' qualities.
-A focus on being better able to cope with stress, develop greater resilience, have a positive outlook, and develop or strengthen already existing qualities like passion and perseverance are most helpful in this effort.
+Here, too, any counseling or psychotherapy strives to help people acquire or strengthen "hardy" or "gritty" qualities.
+A focus on being better able to cope with stress, develop greater resilience, have a positive outlook, and develop or strengthen already existing qualities, like passion and perseverance, is most helpful in this effort.